Saturday 11th March, 2017 at Leeds Carriageworks Theatre (Upstairs).

 ⭐️⭐️

-I happen to love gripping ghostly tales and music, and I have a few Mediaeval Baebes albums, so I was pretty interested from the start…but I’m a huge puppetry fan, and any promise of it in a show not specifically aimed at children pretty much always makes me part with money.
-To lure me in with the prominent, leading promise of ‘stunning puppetry from Icelandic company Old Saw’ and then to include absolutely no puppetry at all is unforgivable.
+The Butcher is marketed as a ‘fantastical 4 star folk tale’ from the talented Paul Mosley: part gig, part ghost story and part puppet show.
+The tagline teases “Is it a gig?
+Is it a ghost story?
+Is it a puppet show?
+Yes.”
+Now, I’m a huge puppetry fan, and any promise of it in a show not specifically aimed at children pretty much always makes me part with money.
+To lure me in with the promise of ‘stunning puppetry from Icelandic company Old Saw’ and then to include absolutely no puppetry at all is unforgivable.
 There.
 I said it.

-Is it a gig?
+So, is it a gig?
 Yes.

 Is it a ghost story?
 I guess, though it’s not exactly haunting.